Shea Whigham: Career

+After graduating, Whigham co-founded the theatre troupe the Rorschach Group with his college roommate Kirk Acevedo in New York City and served as an actor and artistic director with the troupe for three years.

 Whigham appeared in one 1997 episode of the television series Ghost Stories before he received a starring role in the 2000 film Tigerland.
 He went on to appear in the television films Submerged, R.U.S./H., and Paradise before acting in the 2003 film All the Real Girls.
 Between 2004 and 2006, he appeared in the Japanese film Out of This World, the drama television series Medical Investigation, and the films Water, Man of the House, Faith of My Fathers, Lords of Dogtown, Psychic Driving, and South of Heaven.

-Whigham appeared in Pride and Glory and co-starred in the horror film Splinter, the thriller Creek, and the science fiction film Radio Free Albemuth.
+Whigham appeared in Pride and Glory and co-starred in the horror film Splinter, the thriller Blood Creek, and the science fiction film Radio Free Albemuth.

 He had a regular leading role on the HBO series Boardwalk Empire as Elias "Eli" Thompson, sheriff of Atlantic County, New Jersey, for the show's entire run.
 In 2014, he appeared in the HBO series True Detective as the disillusioned former minister Joel Theriot.
 He appeared in two episodes of FX's Justified in 2015.

-Between 2012 and 2017 he had several movie roles, such as The Wolf of Wall Street, American Hustle, Silver Linings Playbook, Term Life, and Kong: Skull Island.
+Between 2012 and 2017, he had several movie roles, such as The Wolf of Wall Street, American Hustle, Silver Linings Playbook, Term Life, and Kong: Skull Island.
 In 2018, he appeared in the films Sicario: Day of the Soldado, First Man, and Bad Times at the El Royale.
-In 2019 he appeared in the Warner Bros./DC Comics psychological thriller Joker as GCPD Detective Burke.
+In 2019, he appeared in the Warner Bros./DC Comics psychological thriller Joker as GCPD Detective Burke.
 He also appeared in both seasons of HBO's Vice Principals as Ray Liptrapp; appeared in Fargo and the miniseries Waco; and he starred in the television series Homecoming alongside Julia Roberts for which he was nominated for a Critics' Choice Television Award for Best Supporting Actor in a Drama Series.
-In 2020 he was cast as Pete Strickland on HBO's reimagining of Perry Mason, a role for which he received attention for his moustache.
+In 2020, he was cast as Pete Strickland on HBO's reimagining of Perry Mason, a role for which he received attention for his moustache.

 He has appeared in several projects alongside actors Michael Shannon and Paul Sparks, both of whom starred on Boardwalk Empire and Waco.
-Shannon and Whigham also appeared together in The Quarry, Take Shelter, Tigerland and Bad Lieutenant: Port of Call New Orleans.
+Shannon and Whigham also appeared together in The Quarry, Take Shelter, Tigerland, and Bad Lieutenant: Port of Call New Orleans.
+In October 2025, it was announced that Whigham would be joining Jammie Foxx and Andrés Baiz in the Netflix feature film Fight for '84.